netdata/netdata/docs/guides/configure/performance.md

 ## Disable/lower gzip compression for the dashboard

-If you choose not to run the Agent behind Nginx, you can disable or lower the gzip compression used by the Agent's web server.
+If you choose not to run the Agent behind Nginx, you can disable or lower the Agent's web server's gzip compression.
 While gzip compression does reduce the size of the HTML/CSS/JS payload, it does use additional CPU while a user is looking at the local Agent dashboard.

 To disable gzip compression, open `netdata.conf` and find the `[web]` section: